renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/misconfiguration/index.md

     ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
     ```

-In the above example, Trivy detected vulnerabilities of Python dependencies and misconfigurations in Dockerfile.
+In the above example, Vul detected vulnerabilities of Python dependencies and misconfigurations in Dockerfile.

 ## Type detection
 The specified directory can contain mixed types of IaC files.
-Trivy automatically detects config types and applies relevant policies.
+Vul automatically detects config types and applies relevant policies.

 For example, the following example holds IaC files for Terraform, CloudFormation, Kubernetes, Helm Charts, and Dockerfile in the same directory.